crowe32996/stock-market-buy-signals/README.md

 - Improve buy signal logic and backtesting

 - Add visual dashboards for ongoing performance

-- Deploy with containerization (Docker + Kubernetes)

-- Optimize Airflow DAG for parallelism and retries

 ## How to Contribute
 - Fork the repo and create feature branches